 Stewart is an attorney, but he’s also a retired Navy Captain with 24 years of active and reserve service.
 He holds a BA and JD from the University of Virginia (a “double-Hoo”) and an MA from Georgetown University.
 He’s a member of the Virginia Bar Association, and a 2012 graduate of the Sorensen Institute for Political Leadership.
-We’d think he’s amazing, even if he hadn’t been recognized by the Washington Business Journal as Business Person of the Year (2002), a finalist for their Green Business Visionary Award (2009), and as a member of their Power 100 (2012 AND 2013)!
+We’d think he’s amazing, even if he hadn’t been recognized by the Washington Business Journal as Business Person of the Year (2002), a finalist for their Green Business Visionary Award (2009), and as a member of their Power 100 (2012, 2013, 2015)!

 Adding to the many plaques adoring our office’s walls, Cheryl received the Distinguished Leadership for a Citizen Planner Award from the National Capital Area Chapter of APA in 2006.
 She is a connoisseur of craft beer and an avid bird-watcher.

 As Managing Director, Aimee keeps our policy and advocacy work moving smoothly, is the mastermind behind our boots-on-the-ground advocacy campaigns, and works closely with our Champions Council.
 Prior to her role as Managing Director, Aimee spent four years directing the Coalition for Smarter Growth’s digital and traditional communications, a role she carries on as Managing Director.